Money After Probate

 Others respond by doing nothing at all.

-Both responses can carry lasting consequences.
+Both responses carry risk.

 A Closing Perspective